artandmath/DagNabbit/README.md

 # DagNabbit
-Code to capture a render of the Nuke DAG.

-For use on render farms to generate a screenshot of the DAG.
+For use on render farms to generate a screenshot of the Nuke DAG (Node Graph).

 Target audience: TDs, leads, supervisors for quick visual look at a render script without having to launch nuke.
 Possible uses in script analysis with machine learning.